phil-mansfield/symphony/docs/source/symphony_datainfo.rst

    Get data access

 If you're comfortable working with halo data already, you'll want to see the :doc:`Quickstart <quickstart>` page!
-Otherwise, check out the :doc:`Library Info pages <symlib_info>` to learn how to use the data.
+Otherwise, check out the :doc:`Library Info pages <symlib>` to learn how to use the data.